 I recommend you to read Running Lean if you’re trying to answer questions like:

 - How relevant is the problem your startup is solving?

 - What is your startup’s value proposition?

 Finally, it’s interesting to learn about a modified version of The Business Model Canvas (BMC) called The Lean canvas.
-In this version, Ash replaces some of BMC components by others as Problem, Solution, Key Metrics and Unfair Advantage.
+In this version, Ash replaces some of BMC components with others such as Problem, Solution, Key Metrics, and Unfair Advantage.

 - Title: Running Lean – Iterate From Plan A to a Plan That Works